 - 2. For the purpose of applying Art.
 21(1) in conjunction with Art.
-19(1)(g) third indent, the criteria "process for accurate and independent assessment of the value of OTC derivatives" means: - regarding the accurate assessment of the value of the OTC derivative: a process which enables the UCITS throughout the life of the derivative to value the investment concerned with reasonable accuracy at its fair value on a reliable basis reflecting an up-to-date market value - regarding the independent assessment of the value of the OTC derivative: a process which has been agreed between the UCITS and the depositary and which complies with the requirement that the UCITS does not rely solely on market quotations.
-If no reliable up-to-date market value is available, fair value should be based on the pricing model which has been agreed between the UCITS and the depositary.
-When doing so, reference should be made to an accepted methodology - organization and means allowing for a risk analysis realized by an entity independent from commercial or operational units and from the counterparty or, if these conditions cannot be fulfilled, by an independent third party.
+19(1)(g) third indent, the criteria "process for accurate and independent assessment of the value of OTC derivatives" means: - regarding the accurate assessment of the value of the OTC derivative: a process which enables the UCITS throughout the life of the derivative to value the investment concerned with reasonable accuracy at its fair value on a reliable basis reflecting an up-to-date market value: - regarding the independent assessment of the value of the OTC derivative: a process which complies with the requirement that the UCITS does not rely solely on market quotations.
+If no reliable up-to-date market value is available, fair value should be based on a pricing model based on an adequate and accepted methodology; - organization and means allowing for a risk analysis realized by a department independent from commercial or operational units and from the counterparty or, if these conditions cannot be fulfilled, by an independent third party.
 In the latter case, the UCITS remains responsible for the correct valuation of the OTC derivatives.
 Lastly, this organization of the UCITS implies that risk limits are to be defined. - 3.
 For the purpose of applying Art.
 21(1) in conjunction with Art.
-19(1)(g) third indent, the criteria "reliable and verifiable valuation on a daily basis" means: - a valuation of the contracts by the UCITS on a daily basis which is conducted in a way that can be controlled and which guarantees that the valuation corresponds to the fair value (as defined above) of the OTC derivative.
+19(1)(g) third indent, the criteria ""reliable and verifiable valuation on a daily basis" means: - A valuation of the contracts by the UCITS on a daily basis which is conducted in a way that can be controlled and which leads to a valuation which corresponds to the fair value (as defined above) of the OTC derivative.
 This can be achieved: - Either by requiring that the valuation provided by the counterparty be checked against that performed by an independent third party at an adequate frequency.
-The UCITS remains responsible for the correct valuation of OTC derivatives and must, inter alia, check that the independent third party can adequately value the types of OTC derivatives it wishes to conclude. - ~ Or by requiring that the valuation be performed by an independent third unit within the UCITS.
-Independent in this context means a unit: - Which is independent from the department in charge of managing the UCITS. - Which has the adequate means (both human and technical) to perform this valuation.
+The UCITS remains responsible for the correct valuation of OTC derivatives and must, inter alia, check that the independent third party can adequately value the types of OTC derivatives it wishes to conclude.

+- Or by requiring that the valuation produced by the counterparty be checked by an independent third unit within the UCITS.
+Independent in this context means a unit: - ~ Which is independent from the department in charge of managing the UCITS. - Which has the adequate means (both human and technical) to perform this valuation.
 This implies that the UCITS use its own valuation systems, which can however be provided by an independent third party.
-This excludes the use of valuation models provided by a party related to the UCITS (such as a dealing room with which OTC derivatives are concluded) which have not been reviewed by the UCITS.
-This also excludes the use of data (such as volatility or correlations) which have not been qualified by the UCITS.
+This excludes the use of valuation models provided by a party- related to the UCITS (such as a dealing room with which OTC derivatives are concluded) which have not been reviewed by the UCITS.
+This also excludes the use of data (such as volatility or correlations) produced by a process which has not been qualified by the UCITS.